2024 Study of the U.S. Institutes Madeleine K. Albright Young Women Leaders

 - be mature, responsible, independent, confident, open-minded, tolerant, thoughtful, and inquisitive;

 - be willing to respectfully engage with fellow participants representing different backgrounds and different points of view;

 - be willing and able to fully participate in an intensive academic program, community service, and educational travel; and

-- if the program is conducted in-person, be comfortable with campus life, prepared to share living accommodations, and able to adjust to cultural and social practices different from those of their home country.
+- be comfortable with campus life, prepared to share living accommodations, and able to adjust to cultural and social practices different from those of their home country.

 Application package must include the following: